 Abolish the Myth of white superiority and Black inferiority that was legally and socially sanctioned and pressed into the mindset of the american people for centuries to justify racial slavery and segregation and That remains in place today.

 The movement’s symbol is a single black stripe in the American flag.
-The symbol says how important the Contribution was and is to America.
+The symbol indicates how important the Contribution was and is to America.

 We honor the flag and do not seek to change it.
 We acknowledge the horrors of slavery, but we do not focus on them.
 The project does not vilify the Founding Fathers.
 We do not take a position on social or political issues such as reparations, police brutality, and mass incarceration to name a few.
 The message of Unpaid Labor Contribution is designed to be unique.
 It is designed to be non-confrontational, unifying, and proactive.
-It is also designed to offer a new way to think about race in America.
+It is designed change the mindset of all Americans about race in America.